-Kesha Ram has an eight-year track record of building consensus with conviction in the Vermont Legislature as a State Representative.
-Now, she is running for Chittenden County Senate to continue to strengthen the economy for working families, expand access to comprehensive early and higher education, and ensure that Vermonters have a strong advocate in Montpelier.
+Kesha Ram has a proven track record of building consensus with conviction in the Vermont Legislature as a State Representative.
+She is currently running for State Senate from Chittenden County to continue to strengthen the economy for working families, expand access to comprehensive early and higher education, and ensure that Vermonters have a strong advocate in Montpelier.

-Kesha grew up in her Indian immigrant father and Jewish American mother’s Irish pub in Los Angeles.
-She was raised to understand the value of hard work, giving back to the community, and pitching in to the family business.
-Kesha attended the University of Vermont, where she was the Student Body President and graduated cum laude with degrees in Natural Resource Planning and Political Science.
+Kesha was raised on hard work and the American Dream in her parent’s Irish pub.
+Her Indian immigrant father and Jewish American mother raised her to understand the value of giving back to the community and helping out with the family business.
+Kesha attended the University of Vermont, where she was elected Student Body President and graduated with honors with degrees in Natural Resource Planning and Political Science.

 In 2006, Kesha got her start in politics when introducing Bernie Sanders and Barack Obama at Ira Allen Chapel in Burlington.
 Then Senator Barack Obama encouraged her to run for office, and two years later, they shared a ballot.
 He became the 44th President of the United States and she became the youngest legislator in the country.